OCBC's private banking unit targets bigger slice of booming family offices business

-SINGAPORE, June 12 (Reuters) - Bank of Singapore, the private banking arm of lender OCBC, plans to grab a bigger share of the fast-growing family office business by expanding its investment products and targeting clients outside the region, its CEO said.
+SINGAPORE (Reuters) - Bank of Singapore, the private banking arm of lender OCBC (OCBC.SI), plans to grab a bigger share of the fast-growing family office business by expanding its investment products and targeting clients outside the region, its CEO said.

 Its assets under management declined to $104 billion in the year to March from $108 billion a year ago due to the market downturn but assets of the segment catering to family offices, which manage the fortunes of the rich, rose 20%.